fpolit/ama-framework/README.md

-# hattack
+# hattack - hash attack
-Initially `hattack` was simply an integrator of [PPACK](https://gitlab.com/spolit/ppack) and a `pasword cracker`(hashcat or john the ripper) to perform `mask attacks` against an hash submiting a parallel tasks in a cluster using `Slurm`.
-But we extend it to perform diverse attacks (wordlist attack, hybrid attack (wordlist + masks or masks + wordlist) and of course mask attacks)
+Initially `hattack` was simply an integrator of [PPACK](https://gitlab.com/spolit/ppack) (mask generator) and a `pasword cracker`(hashcat or john the ripper) to perform `mask attacks` against an hash submiting parallel tasks in a cluster using `Slurm`.
+But we extend it to perform diverse attacks (wordlist attacks, combination attacks, hybrid attacks [wordlist + masks or masks + wordlist] and of course mask attacks)

 ### Dependences
 * Openmpi (with slurm support)
 * John The Ripper (with MPI support)
-* Hashcat (needed only for massively parallel mask attacks)
+* Hashcat (needed for massively parallel mask attacks)
-* HPC Cluster (needed only to submit parallel tasks in a cluster with slurm)
+* HPC Cluster (needed to submit parallel tasks in a cluster with slurm)

-Visit our [wiki](https://gitlab.com/spolit/hattack/-/wikis/home), there you can find guides to install properly `Openmpi`, `Jhon The Ripper` and an `HPC cluster`
+Visit our [wiki](https://gitlab.com/spolit/hattack/-/wikis/home), there you can find guides to install properly `Openmpi`, `Jhon The Ripper` and configure an `HPC cluster`

 ### Installation